-- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and - Quality and safety of patient care - Aggregate fellow and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity - ACGME Fellow and Faculty Survey results - Aggregate fellow Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance - Aggregate faculty evaluation and professional development improvement, and threats.
-(Core)

-V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for members of the teaching faculty, and be submitted to the DIO.
-(Core)

-V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the
+- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate fellow and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity - ACGME Fellow and Faculty Survey results - Aggregate fellow Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance - Aggregate faculty evaluation and professional development - V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) - V.C.1.e) The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the fellows and the members of the teaching faculty, and be submitted to the DIO. ^(Core)

 V.C.2.
-The program must participate in a Self-Study and submit it to the
+The program must participate in a Self-Study and submit it to the DIO. ^(Core)

-DIO.
-(Core)